vitilevi/trybe-projects/README.md

 - 1 - Lessons Learned
 - 2 - Playground Functions
-- 3 - Pixels art
+- 3 - Pixels Art
+- 4 - To Do List